 Field trips are organized by faculty to destinations throughout Italy including to Venice for the Venice Biennale.
 These field trips are a required part of the Program and do not disappoint.
 The trips are organized for the entire group and billing for the field trips (transportation, lodging, museum admissions) will be on WebSTAC, not out of pocket while abroad.

 Single, double, and triple rooms are available, but single rooms are more rare.
-Housing costs during the program average about $1,000/month for double occupancy rooms, $1,200/month for single occupancy rooms—this cost includes utilities.
+Housing costs during the program range from about $1,100/month for triple occupancy rooms to $2,140/month for single occupancy rooms.
+This cost includes utilities.

-Students are required to pay a $250 deposit for the furnished apartments.
-If the apartment is in good condition at the end of the summer, students will receive a full refund.
+Students are required to pay a $250 deposit for the furnished residence.
+If the residence is in good condition at the end of the summer, students will receive a full refund.
 Any charges for damage to apartment will be taken out of the deposit.

 Students are required to stay in university arranged housing.

-Estimated tuition for the 2022 is $12,798.
-In addition, students will be responsible for approximately $1,800 to $2,000 in fees to cover international health insurance, some course materials, field trips, and museum passes.
+Estimated tuition for the 2023 is $15,100 In addition, students will be responsible for approximately $2,000 in fees to cover international health insurance, some course materials, field trips, and museum passes.

 A limited number of students can receive financial assistance based on need.
 Please indicate on your application whether you are interested in receiving financial assistance.

 Students will need to make a Program Deposit of $1,000 to reserve their place in the program.
 This will be due approximately 1 month after notification of acceptance.